DavidGugea/OOP-In-JavaScript/README.md

 ```

 JavaScript is an object based programming languages.
 There are no real classes.
 Instances of objects are made out of other objects and not out of classes like in other programming languagues like for example Java or C# or Python.
 If object 1 is made out of object 2, we call object 2 the prototype of object 1.
-Because of this principle of 'prototypes' we say that JavaScript is a prototype-based programming language.
+Because of this principle of 'prototypes' we say that JavaScript is a prototypical programming language or an object-based programming language.
 We'll get into the details of prototypes later on.

 Now we can better understand the big 4 concepts of object oriented programming :